 Reducing stress is important, and it’s likely just one aspect of your journey; others include your eating rhythm, the pleasure you allow yourself to receive from food, your eating speed, and the macro-nutrient balance appropriate for YOUR system.
-These are examples of what I’ll help you assess and work on.
+These are examples of what I help clients assess and work on.

 If what you’ve done before–sometimes for years and years–isn’t working, then isn’t it time to invest your energy in a different direction?

 “Insanity: doing the same thing over and over again and expecting different results.” – Albert Einstein

 Now I’m not saying you’re insane, but if you have better things to do with your time and energy than weigh yourself, measure your food, and fight your body, maybe it’s time to get off this roller coaster.